protontypes/open-sustainable-technology/README.md

 - [OpenClimate](https://github.com/Open-Earth-Foundation/OpenClimate) - Independent Climate Accounting Network in support of Paris Agreement goals.
 - [Scope3](https://github.com/scope3data/methodology) - Build a framework where the media and advertising industry can collaborate on best practices for measuring emissions from the advertising value chain.
 - [World Carbon Pricing Database](https://github.com/g-dolphin/WorldCarbonPricingDatabase) - This dataset contains information on carbon pricing mechanisms (carbon taxes or cap-and-trade) introduced around the world since 1990.
+- [NEMED](https://github.com/UNSW-CEEM/NEMED) - A python package to retrieve and process historical emissions data of the National Electricity Market, reproduced by datasets published by the Australian Energy Market Operator.

 ### Carbon Credits and Capture